t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 When using NextAuth.js with tRPC, you can create reusable, protected procedures using [middleware](https://trpc.io/docs/v10/middlewares).
 This allows you to create procedures that can only be accessed by authenticated users. `create-t3-app` sets all of this up for you, allowing you to easily access the session object within authenticated procedures.

-This is done in a two step process:
+This is done in a two-step process:

 1. Grab the session from the request headers using the [`unstable_getServerSession`](https://next-auth.js.org/configuration/nextjs#unstable_getserversession) function.
 Don't worry, this function is safe to use - the name includes `unstable` only because the API implementation might change in the future.
-The advantage of using `unstable_getServerSession` instead of the regular `getSession` is that it's a server-side only function and doesn't trigger unnecessary fetch calls. `create-t3-app` creates a helper function that abstracts this peculiar API away.
+The advantage of using `unstable_getServerSession` instead of the regular `getSession` is that it's a server-side-only function and doesn't trigger unnecessary fetch calls. `create-t3-app` creates a helper function that abstracts this peculiar API away.

 ```ts:server/common/get-server-auth-session.ts
 export const getServerAuthSession = async (ctx: {